 I have been living in Salzburg since late 2021 and, when I'm not off exploring the rest of the world, I love exploring this country that I've made my home.
 We are so lucky in Austria to have access to countless stunning lakes and I've visited so many of them.

-Salzburg is on the border with Germany, in the centre of Austria.
-This lovely city is surrounded by mountains, making it stunning when it comes to nature, access to adventure and pretty lakes to discover.
-Whether you're visiting Salzburg or are a local in search of new spots to explore, enjoy this list of every lake I've been to since moving here!
+Austria is full of of mountains, making it stunning when it comes to nature, access to adventure and pretty lakes to discover.
+Whether you're visiting or are a local in search of new spots to explore, enjoy this list of every lake I've been to since moving here!

 Almkanal